VlasovaAnastasiya/C-/README.md

 # C++
-for learning in academy IT_Step
+for learning at academy IT_Step